NetApp/harvest/cmd/collectors/zapi/README.md

 #### `counters`

 This section contains the complete or partial attribute tree of the queried API.
-Since the collector does get counter metadata from the ONTAP system, two additional symbols are used for non-numeric attributes:
+Since the collector does not get counter metadata from the ONTAP system, two additional symbols are used for non-numeric attributes:

 - `^` used as a prefix indicates that the attribute should be stored as a label
 - `^^` indicates that the attribute is a label and an instance key (i.e. a label that uniquely identifies an instance, such as `name`, `uuid`).
 If a single label does not uniquely identify an instance, then multiple instance keys should be indicated.